matthew-breeding/MREDTools/README.md

 `~/path/to/mredBatch.py --runName=simulationRunName --rumTime=86400 --nCopies=10 mred -f --init simulationScript.py --saveDir=/path/to/saveDir/ --nIons=1000000 --nSaves=10  ## etc... with run option flags`

 It is oftentimes more efficient to put a bunch of these commands in one file and submit all at once.

+If the `--runName` flag is set for the batch options, it does not need to be set again for the MRED options.

+See the comments in script for a full list of improvements.